Noise Levels in Moran Prairie, Spokane, WA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 2,525 Moran Prairie residents, or 21.2%, live above that level.
 By land area, 35.0% of Moran Prairie is above 55 dBA.

 Average noise levels for Moran Prairie residents, grouped by direction from the center of Moran Prairie.
-Western Moran Prairie carries the highest population-weighted average; Central Moran Prairie carries the lowest.
-Just 3% of residents in Central Moran Prairie live in blocks above the EPA's 55 dBA threshold, a fifth of the share in Western Moran Prairie.
+The highest population-weighted average is in northwestern Moran Prairie; the lowest is in central Moran Prairie, where just 13% of residents live in blocks above the EPA's 55 dBA threshold, a third of the share in the loudest section.

 Quiet office